The odd Hummer principle: Generalization

-Unlike \textit{CATO} shuffles, \textit{DATO} shuffles do not cut the deck at any point, but from a card trick perspective, dealing in a certain way, does cut the deck.
+Unlike \textit{CATO} shuffles, \textit{DATO} shuffles do not cut the deck at a given point, but from a card trick perspective, dealing in a certain way, does cut the deck.
 Therefore, we need to establish the property that will remain invariant under \textit{DATO} shuffles, as follows:

-\begin{itemize} \item The cards face-up in even positions were originally cards in odd positions, and vice versa.
+\begin{itemize} \item The face-up cards in even positions were originally cards in odd positions, and vice versa.
 The cards face-up in odd positions were originally cards in even positions. \end{itemize}

 Note that the previous condition is an invariant under the action of \textit{CATO} shuffles if applied to an even number of cards.
 For an odd number of cards, \textit{CATO} shuffles no longer preserve this condition because if $\alpha$ is applied, the parity of all cards changes, except for the parity of the first card. \textit{DATO} shuffles are a solution to ``track'' the initial parity of the position of the cards, depending on whether they are face-up or face-down, when dealing with an odd number of cards.